-If the committee recommends remedial actions, with or without a leave of absence, the chair of the PAR committee outlines, in writing, the specific remedial actions in which the student must engage and the timeframe required for corrective actions.
+If the committee recommends remedial actions, with or without a leave of absence, the chair of the PAR committee outlines, in writing, the specific remedial actions in which the student must engage, and the timeframe required for corrective actions.
 This information is communicated to the student in writing within 14 days of the PAR meeting and includes details regarding how the remediation will be judged successful and to whom to report progress.
 Upon completion of all remedial work, the student is allowed to continue with academic pursuits.
+If the student does not complete the remedial work as agreed to, the student may be dismissed from the program.